blixt/py-starbound/FORMATS.md

 | –       | `byte`      | Unknown
 | 11      | `int32`     | Alternate root block index
 | –       | `byte[446]` | Unused bytes

+In the BTreeDB4 format there was also a "free block is dirty" boolean which is not accounted for above.
+It may be one of the "Unknown" values.

 #### Blocks